From Outcast to Outstanding

-Hidden within Israel’s annuls is a reference to an ostracized man called to lead the struggling nation through some of its darkest days.
-The son of a prostitute and a carousing father who was driven away by angry half-brothers intolerant of his existence, “Jephthah fled from his brothers and lived in the land of Tob . . .”
-(Judges 11:3).
-That is why what happened next was so remarkable, for some time after Jephthah fled, the elders of Israel hunted him down and extended to him an invitation.
+Hidden within Israel’s long narrative is an ostracized man called to lead the struggling nation through some of its darkest days.
+It is the story of one moving from outcast to outstanding.
+The son of a prostitute and a carousing father, and driven away by angry half-brothers, “Jephthah fled from his brothers and lived in the land of Tob” (Judges 11:3).
+That is why what happened next was so remarkable.
+Some time after Jephthah fled, the elders of Israel hunted him down and extended to him an invitation.
 “Come be our leader,” they asked, “that we may fight the Ammonites” (11:6).

-Jephthah—their leader?
-But weren’t these elders associated with the very half-brothers who drove Jephthah away?
-In a land where depravity was rampant and everyone did as he pleased in his own eyes, Jephthah’s circumstances would appear routine.
-And yet they did drive him away.
-Now they want him back—Jephthah, the son of a prostitute?
+Weren’t these elders associated with the very half-brothers who drove Jephthah away?
+In a land where everyone did as he pleased in his own eyes, Jephthah’s tragic past appears common.
+Yet they did drive him away.
+Now they want him back.
+Jephthah, the son of a prostitute?

 Jephthah’s response reveals his surprise: “Why have you come to me now when you are in distress?”
 Oh . . . now you need a tough guy who hangs out with worthless, brooding rabble-rousers to come and save your necks from the enemy.
 How convenient!
 Nonetheless, he ultimately agrees to go and lead the nation.
 Jephthah’s feats are legendary.
 God’s Spirit gave him everything needful to attain victory, and through his leadership Israel became free—for a season—from the heavy hand of foreign influence.